CosmicMind/Material/README.md

 # Welcome to Material

-Express your creativity with Material, an animation and graphics framework for Google's Material Design and Apple's Flat UI in Swift.
+An animation and graphics framework for Material Design in Swift.

 ![MaterialApp](http://www.cosmicmind.io/MK/MaterialApp.gif)